Storing forage cereals

-Weight of packing tractor (kg) ÷ 300 = Delivery rate (tonnes of fresh crop per hour).
+- Weight of packing tractor (kg) divided by 300 equals Delivery rate (tonnes of fresh crop per hour).

 Sealing the stack

-Once harvesting and the final compaction is completed, seal the storage airtight, using plastic sheets specifically manufactured for silage (>150 micron thickness).
+Once harvesting and the final compaction is completed, seal the storage airtight, using plastic sheets specifically manufactured for silage (greater than 150 micron thickness).
 Most commonly used is the co-extruded white-black plastic, placing the white side up to reflect the sun's heat.

-Then place weighting over the entire surface area of the stack.
-Car tyres, all touching each other, are commonly used (See Figure 1).
-Be wary of holing the plastic from wire in tyres, your foot imprints, etc.
+Place weighting over the entire surface area of the stack.
+Car tyres, all touching each other, are commonly used.
+Be wary of holing the plastic from wire in tyres or your foot imprints.

-"Sausage" bags made from last year's plastic (See figure 2) is an alternative to tyres.
+'Sausage' bags made from last year's plastic is an alternative to tyres.
 These are very useful on the plastic overlaps, for sealing the stack edges on the ground or along the insides of bunker walls.
 They follow the indentations of the ground or stack surface being slightly flexible in structure.
-Where two rows of are used, overlap the "sausage" bags rather than laying them together side by side, to minimise air entering where the ends meet.
+Where 2 rows of are used — overlap the sausage bags rather than laying them together side by side — to minimise air entering where the ends meet.

 Baled silage storage